pradeep3sep/interviewquestion/README dsa.md

 ![screenshot](images/backtrack.png)

-### Explanation:
-- The recursive function `generatePermutations` works by fixing one character at a time and swapping it with the remaining characters to explore all possible arrangements.
-- The **base case** of the recursion occurs when `index` reaches the end of the string (i.e., the last character), and we add the current arrangement (permutation) to the result list.
-- After exploring one arrangement, the function **backtracks** by undoing the swap, allowing the function to explore the next possible permutation.

 ### Time Complexity:
 - The time complexity is **O(n!)**, where \( n \) is the length of the string.
 This is because there are \( n! \) permutations for a string of length \( n \).

-### Summary:
-- The above algorithm efficiently generates all permutations of a string by recursively swapping characters.
-- This approach is commonly used in solving problems related to permutations and combinations.

 <br>